justinburris2/cardkbpi5/README.md

 A script for using the M5Stack CardKB with Raspberry Pi

+Items i used in the build:
+Monitor
+Wirelesss Keyboard and mouse
+CardKB V1.1
+Jumper Wires M-F (Male to Female)

+First id like to say thanks to ian-antking#4 and ViktorWalter

+im going to use some of what they used right here and rearrange it the way that i did it to get it to work.

+next let me say i did all this using twister os but since it uses sudo it should not be much of an issue from say something like ubuntu or raspibian.

+Lets start here:
 ## Setting your pi to us layout

 In order for buttons to return the correct symbols, the keyboard layout will need to be set to us on you pi.
 You can do this by running: